How do I sync my ActBlue data to a third-party service?

 A webhook is a way to notify when an event has occurred.
 When you receive a contribution through ActBlue, we’ll send this information to the location (endpoint URL) you provide.
-Here at ActBlue, we can notify you when three different kinds of events happen: contributions, refunds, and recurring contribution cancellations.
+We can notify you when three events happen: contributions, refunds, and recurring contribution cancellations.

 Contribution data is described in the notifications as contributions from donors to entities.
-These notifications include the donor’s name, address, employer, contribution form used to make a donation, and other personal information.
-You can find more information about what’s included in these notifications here.
+They include the donor’s name, address, employer, contribution form used, and other personal information.
+Read more about the information included in these notifications.

-You can request a new webhook right in the Webhooks Integrations tab of your Dashboard!
-First you will have to choose the webhook type you need from a dropdown menu.
-This depends on the service you are trying to connect with or whether you’re building a custom integration.
+You can request a new webhook in the Integrations tab of your Dashboard.
+Choose the webhook you need from a dropdown menu depending on what service you want to connect with or whether you’re building a custom integration.

 - ActionKit 2.0

 - NGP Digital 8

 If the service you use isn’t on our list, you can send your vendor our Vendor Form to request a webhook.

 Step 1: Click the Integrations tab in your Dashboard